SoftwareONE-SAP/centiq-crest/README.md

 Crest is a lightweight wrapper package for Meteor's HTTP Library, it provides a structured interface that allows you to quickly access restful data.

 ## Installation
-In order to install crest you should execute the following command within your Meteoer Project:
+In order to install crest you should execute the following command within your Meteor Project:

 ```shell
 meteor add centiq:crest